Alice-May Purkiss describes the reality of maintaining friendships after a life-changing cancer diagnosis

 It’s no secret that cancer changes everything.

-But one of the things it most dramatically affects is your relationships.
-Cancer can make or break relationships – whether with friends, family or partners.
+But one of the things it affects most is your relationships.
+Cancer can make or break relationships with friends, family, or partners.

-You always hope your relationships will hold strong under the strain of a life-threatening diagnosis.
-Of course your friends will be there for you!
-Obviously your partner will stick around.
-Surely your family will be supportive?
+We all hope our relationships will last despite the strain of a life-threatening diagnosis.
+Of course, your friends will always be there for you!
+Your partner will stick around.
+Your family will be supportive.

-In fact, according to research carried out by War on Cancer, a social networking app for cancer patients, 65% of respondents said that friends or relatives had disappeared or cut contact after their diagnosis.
+According to a survey by War on Cancer, 65% of respondents had friends or relatives disappear after their diagnosis.

 What you can do to keep relationships intact